NVIDIA/earth2studio/docs/userguide/features/io.md

-While input data handling is primarily managed by the data sources in {ref}`earth2studio.data`, output handling is managed by the IO backends available in {ref}`earthstudio.io`.
+While input data handling is primarily managed by the data sources in {ref}`earth2studio.data`, output handling is managed by the IO backends available in {ref}`earth2studio.io`.
 These backends are designed to balance the ability for users to customize the arrays and metadata within the exposed backend while also making it easy to design resuable workflows.

-The key extension of the typical `(x, coords)` data structure movement throughout the rest of the `earthstudio` code and output store compatibility is the notion of an `array_name`.
+The key extension of the typical `(x, coords)` data structure movement throughout the rest of the `earth2studio` code and output store compatibility is the notion of an `array_name`.
 Names distinguish between different arrays within the backend and is currently a requirement for storing Datasets in `xarray`, `zarr`, and `netcdf`.
 This means that the user must supply a name when adding an array to a store or when